Oleg-Sukharev/react-testing/README.md

 4. Simulate realistic API behavior (latency, errors, etc.).
 5. Write tests without modifying app code.
 6. Simplify API testing and speed up development when the backend isn't ready.

+# Mock Service Worker/data (@mswjs/data https://www.npmjs.com/package/@mswjs/data/v/0.4.0)

+MSW/data: An extension of MSW that simplifies mocking structured data.
+It provides a way to define models and generate mock data with relationships, useful for scenarios where you need more complex data handling in your mocks, such as generating realistic data for testing.